Barbara is a Licensed and Registered Occupational Therapist, who has experience adapting equipment for patients with disabilities of the hand.

 She knew there had to be a way to feel more confident and comfortable taking her granddaughter out in the car, so she invented a solution.
 She used thermoplastic, splint-making material to begin constructing prototypes.
 When she finally arrived at her favorite design, she happily began to use it on a weekly basis with her granddaughter.

 Becca is a working mom in the corporate world, and recognized a broader market opportunity for Barbara’s invention.
 They have teamed up, and Becca is managing the business side of UnbuckleMe.
-The product is patent pending, and they are currently navigating the journey from prototype to manufacturing.
+The product is patent pending, and they have spent the last year navigating the journey from prototype to manufacturing.

-They are incredibly grateful for all of the encouragement and support they have received thus far, and are getting closer each day to bringing this product to market.
-Following a successful Kickstarter campaign in early 2017, UnbuckleMe is currently being manufactured (in the USA!) and will begin shipping in late September.
+They are incredibly grateful for all of the encouragement and support they have received thus far, and are thrilled to finally bring their product to market.
+UnbuckleMe was successfully funded through Kickstarter in early 2017, and will be sold in more than 20 specialty retail stores (and Amazon) in the Fall of 2017.
 Follow UnbuckleMe on Facebook, Instagram and Twitter for more exciting updates!